-Fixed Remuneration varies for different positions/roles depending on each position's actual functional requirements, and it is set at levels, which reflect the educational level, professional experience, the degree of seniority, the level of expertise and skills, risk, accountability, and responsibility needed for an employee to perform each position/role.
+Fixed remuneration varies for different positions/roles depending on each position's actual functional requirements, and it is set at levels which reflect the educational level, experience, accountability, and responsibility needed for a staff member to perform each position/role.
+The remuneration is also set in comparison with standard market practices employed by the other market participants/ competitors.